TysonBoren/hello_flask/readme.md

 # Flask App

 The following project was built during my course with Bottega.
-It has full CRUD functionality. ok
+It has full CRUD functionality.